What is it about?

 What is the EC's role?

-The European Commission serves several vital roles in both an active and advisory capacity.
-This ranges from the management of large scale programmes, such as Creative Europe, to coordinating networks of experts, or consolidating the findings and best practices of Member States.
+The European Commission plays several vital roles in both an active and advisory capacity.
+These range from managing large-scale programmes, such as Creative Europe, to coordinating networks of experts, or consolidating the findings and best practices of Member States.

 What has been done so far?